PercussiveRepair/nyum/_recipes/lasagne.md

 >
 > Top with a final layer of bechamel, and add parmesan and mozarella on top
 >
-> Cover with foil and bake at 160deg C for 50 mins
+> Cover with foil and bake at 160°C for 50 mins
 >
 > Remove the foil for the last 10-15 mins to brown